decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

      be signed.
 - expand_len = ceil((ceil(log2(r))+k)/8), where r and k are defined by
                                           the ciphersuite.
-- expand_dst, octet string representing the domain separation tag: utf8(ciphersuite_id || "SIG_DET_DST_"), where
+- expand_dst, an octet string representing the domain separation tag: utf8(ciphersuite_id || "SIG_DET_DST_"), where
             ciphersuite_id is defined by the ciphersuite.